troclaux/notes/aws.md

   - AWS Software Developer Kit (SDK)
     - Used whenever you want to call APIs

+- IAM Policy: set of permissions for aws resources
-- IAM Roles: Allows AWS services to perform tasks by granting credentials
+- IAM Roles: identity that grants temporary credentials to aws services or users to perform tasks
+  - set of IAM policies

 ### IAM Security Tools